5 Ways Stress Can Affect a Team: Understanding Causes, Effects, and Solutions for Workplace Well-Being

 Interpersonal Stressors

 Relationships in the workplace significantly influence stress levels.
 Conflicts between colleagues, lack of trust, and misaligned goals can create a toxic environment.
-Leadership plays a critical role in mitigating these stressors by fostering and encouraging collaboration.
+Leadership plays a critical role in mitigating these stressors by fostering open communication and encouraging collaboration.
 Interpersonal stress often exacerbates the effects of stress in the workplace, such as decreased morale and heightened conflict.

 Individual Stressors